Svalorzen/CppCopyProposal/README.md

 - Strong typedefs are considered as separate types, but it should be possible to allow their usage in place of their original type with additional syntax.
-- Do not allow automatic creation of non-member functions for strong typedefs, taking from non-member functions that use the original type in their signature.
+- Do not allow automatic creation of non-member functions for strong typedefs, even if those function existed for the original types.
 Instead, we encourage usage of non-member templated functions.
-- Naive solutions such as `strong using StrongAlias = int` have been discarded as they are not easily generalizable without introducing unintuitive corner cases.
+- Naive solutions such as `strong using StrongAlias = int` have been discarded as they are not easily generalizable and tend to introduce non-obvious corner cases.

 Syntax